VaishuPatil2911/VaishProfile/README.md

 ###

-<p align="left">- ✨ Creating bugs since I wrote my first line of code.<br>- 👩‍💻 A lifelong learner, problem solver, creator, bug resolver.<br>- 📚 I'm currently pursuing my MCA through distance learning from University of Mumbai. <br>Alongside, I'm doing a stipend-based internship, where I’m working with ActionScript to develop kids' apps.<br>- 🎯 Goals: My goal is to contribute to various projects.
+<p align="left">- ✨ Creating bugs since I wrote my first line of code.<br>- 👩‍💻 A lifelong learner, problem solver, creator, bug resolver.<br>- 📚 I'm currently pursuing my MCA from University of Mumbai. <br>Alongside, I'm doing a stipend-based internship, where I’m working with ActionScript to develop kids' apps.<br>- 🎯 Goals: My goal is to contribute to various projects.
 I aspire to become part of an IT scholar's community and collaborate on impactful tech projects.<br>- 🎲 Fun fact: I enjoy working on creative projects and am always excited to explore new technologies!</p><br><br>

 ###